z33kz33k/mtg/README.md

     * All those mentioned above work even if they are behind shortener links and need unshortening first
     * Text decklists in links to pastebin-like services (like [Amazonian](https://www.youtube.com/@Amazonian) does) work too
     * If nothing is found in the video's description, then the author's comments are parsed
-    * Deck's name and format are derived if not readily available
+    * Deck's name and format are derived (from a video's title, description and keywords) if not readily available
     * Foreign cards and other that cannot be found in the downloaded Scryfall bulk data are looked up with queries to the Scryfall API
     * Individual decklist URLs are extracted from container pages and further processed for decks.